How does General Motors (NYSE:GM) fund its balance sheet?

 The debt to equity ratio can be derived by using the equation below:

 Debt to equity ratio = Debt / Equity

-In this case, I used the company’s total equity in which the stockholders’ equity as well as the non-controlling interests portions are included.
+In this case, I used the company’s total equity in which the stockholders’ equity as well as the non-controlling interests equity are combined.

 Besides, there are also current and long-term debt as well as other types of liabilities such as pensions, post-retirement benefits, etc.

-These include all debt and financial obligations owed by the company.
-They are accounts payable, accrued liabilities, borrowings, pensions, post-retirement benefits, etc.
+These include all debt and financial obligations owed by the company such as accounts payable, accrued liabilities, borrowings, pensions, post-retirement benefits, etc.

 GM’s Total Debt to Equity Ratio

 The chart above shows General Motors’ total debt to equity ratio for the period from 2015 to 2020.

 According to the chart, GM’s total debt to equity ratio has been rising steadily for the past 5 years and reached nearly 3.0 in 2Q 2020, the highest GM has ever reported.

 However, in subsequent quarters, the ratio has declined and reached 2.2 as of 4Q 2020, indicating that GM’s debt leverage has gone down slightly from its peak.